A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

 where $s= \pm \sqrt{(\sigma(F)-\sigma(F_l))/(F - F_l)}$, $s < 0$ on the curve $S_1$ and $s>0$ on the curve $S_2$.

-We now consider rarefaction-wave solutions of (\ref{eq:system}) or (\ref{eq:system'}).
-Rarefaction wave is a continuous solution of (\ref{eq:system'}) of the form $U=U(x/t)$.
+We now consider rarefaction-wave solutions of \eqref{eq:system} or \eqref{eq:system'}, which have the form $U=U(X/t)$.
 There are two families of rarefaction waves, corresponding to either characteristic family $\lambda_{-}$ or $\lambda_{+}$ (called 1-rarefaction waves or 2-rarefaction waves, respectively).
-According to \cite{smoller}, Let $\xi=\frac{x}{t}$, with the chain rule, \eqref{eq:system'} will be
+As discussed by Smoller \cite{Smoller1983}, let $\xi=X/t$, with the chain rule, \eqref{eq:system'} could be written as,